allthingstalk/arduino-lorawan-sdk/README.md

 ### Containers

 To use the container format, simply define a `Container` object at the start of your sketch.
+It always contains a single data point.

 ```
 Container container(device);